-Two 1/4" phone jacks and two Speakon Jacks (all wired in parallel) are provided for connection of the 350x to your speaker system.
-Whenever possible, use of the Speakon jacks is recommended.
+One Speakon Jack and one 1/4" phone jack (both wired in parallel) are provided for connection of an extension speaker to the Black Beauty.
+Whenever possible, use of the Speakon jack is recommended.
 Speakon jacks and connectors offer the best possible connection and are far superior to banana or 1/4" phone jacks in that they not only lock in place (preventing accidental disconnection), but also offer a greater and more stable connection surface.
-This solid connection provides a more effective transfer of power to your speakers.
+This solid connection provides a more effective transfer of power to your speaker.

-Only SPEAKER CABLE of 18 gauge or heavier (the heavier the cable, the lower the gauge) should be used to connect your 350x to your speaker system.
-Do not use shielded instrument cable to connect your amplifier to your speaker enclosure, as this can result in intermittent power loss, cause your amp to oscillate and damage itself and/or your speakers, and render the cable useless for any purpose.
+Only SPEAKER CABLE of 18 gauge or heavier (the heavier the cable, the lower the gauge) should be used to connect an extension speaker to your Black Beauty.
+Do not use shielded instrument cable in this application, as this can result in intermittent power loss, cause your amp to oscillate and damage itself and/or your speakers, and render the cable useless for any purpose.